5 Common Will Disputes

 If the executor fails to do so, beneficiaries may choose to take further action, and in some cases may attempt to have the executor removed.

-Disagreements about Property in the Estates
+Will Disputes About Property in the Estates

 One of the most common will disputes our lawyers see are disagreements among beneficiaries as to what should happen with estate property.